itexpatchina/CloudFlareWARP/README.md

 Of course, you can still download and install it on your Iphone and Android, provided you have an outside-of-China Apple ID or somehow have access to Google Play Store.
 However, a sucessful established connection is mostly rare if not impossible.
 Most Chinese tech youtubers suspect that Cloudflare's ingress IPs are all on the blacklist of China's GFW and it is definitely a valid suspicion.
 As CloudFlare does honestly pulish their WARP ingress IP list on this page: https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/deployment/firewall/#warp-ingress-ip

-Hence, as quoted on 2025-07-13 for Wireguard protocol:
+Below list is quoted on 2025-07-13 for Wireguard protocol:

-WireGuard
 IPv4 address	162.159.193.0/24

 IPv6 address	2606:4700:100::/48

 Default port	UDP 2408

 Fallback ports	UDP 500

 UDP 1701

 UDP 4500

 # Wireguard Configuration File